 The Colorado State Mathematics Department has prepared customized review materials for students to use to review for all sections of the exam.
-These items are available in pdf format.
+These items are available in pdf and interactive format.
 We *strongly* recommend that you prepare before taking the MPE!

 If you are an incoming student, you may be eligible to take the unproctored Math Placement Exam from home.
 Once you begin your degree program on campus, you are no longer eligible to take the unproctored version of the exam.

 Log into the MPE website using your eID to check your options.
 We generally recommend that you begin with the unproctored Math Placement Exam if you are still eligible for this option.
 Otherwise, you will need to take the proctored version of the MPE (Math Challenge Exam).

 If you have had accommodations in the past, you will want to contact Resources for Disabled STudents (RDS) in the General Services Building and plan to meet with an accommodations specialist.
 (Note: They are planning to change their name to the Student Disability Center and move to the TILT Building.)
 The specialist will review your documentation and provide you with a memo that helps your instructors know what accommodations are appropriate.

 If you are an incoming student, you are welcome to contact the PACe Office (Weber 137; 970/491-5761) and ask to speak with a PACe director.
 The director will talk with you about the accommodations you have had in the past, and if you are eligible, can get you set up with extended time for a remotely completed MPE attempt.

 All students taking the MPE will be placed into at least MATH 101, Math in the Social Sciences.
 The other entry-level math courses at Colorado State have enforced prerequisites that require you to demonstrate a greater level of algebra proficiency on the MPE than is required for MATH 101.
 The entry-level math courses are: